Lenovo LaptopLenovo ThinkPad Yoga 11e

 Lenovo ThinkPad Yoga 11e Disassembly

-Want to stay connected to the MyFixGuide.com?
+Want to stay connected to MyFixGuide.com?
 Follow us on Facebook to check out the latest teardown news.

 Step 1: Remove the service cover